Bible Verses

 50 Bible Verses About Missions

-10 Bible Verses on Great Commission
+10 Bible Verses About the Great Commission

 1) Matthew 28:19-20